 As sunset fell, I almost wanted to pinch myself to confirm that it was real.
 But if it was a dream, I didn’t want to wake up.

 It’s about two long days in a van on the way to the desert, and besides stopping at the UNESCO site of Ait Ben Haddou and a pretty gorge, most of the stops are pretty uninteresting.

 I get motion sickness quite easily, so I lulled myself into a state of near-constant semi-slumber for the two days.
 They’ll also take you to expensive and uninspiring restaurants, though since I wasn’t a big fan of Moroccan food to begin with, that wash’t a huge loss.

 The Rug Store

 Later that night, choosing to sleep outside where there was a breeze instead of the stuffy tents, a different guide set up his sleeping site about five feet from me.
 He placed a large pillow as a buffer between us, which I took comfort in, and I fell asleep.
-I remember feeling glad that I had a benevolent guardian to keep me away from the creep who was hitting on me earlier.
+I honestly remember feeling glad that I had a benevolent guardian to keep me away from the creep who was hitting on me earlier.

 I woke up a few hours later to him staring at me, saying “shhhhh,” pillow nowhere to be seen and him mere inches from my face.

 He tried to tell me to go back to sleep, but you better believe my ass was up and in my hot stuffy tent as quickly as I could manage in my sleep-drunk state.
 I didn’t sleep much the rest of the night.